HangenYuu/llm-zoomcamp-final-project/README.md

 - [ ] 2 points: The problem is well-described and it's clear what problem the project solves

 RAG flow
-- [ ] 2 points: Both a knowledge base and an LLM are used in the RAG flow
+- [x] 2 points: Both a knowledge base and an LLM are used in the RAG flow

 Retrieval evaluation

-    1 point: Only one retrieval approach is evaluated 2 points: Multiple retrieval approaches are evaluated, and the best one is used
+- [ ] 2 points: Multiple retrieval approaches are evaluated, and the best one is used

+    Need to evaluate for both keyword and semantic search.

 RAG evaluation

-    1 point: Only one RAG approach (e.g., one prompt) is evaluated 2 points: Multiple RAG approaches are evaluated, and the best one is used
+- [ ] 2 points: Multiple RAG approaches are evaluated, and the best one is used

+    LLM-as-a-Judge to evaluate 2 different models.

 Interface
-- [ ] 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
+- [ ] 2 points: **UI (e.g., Streamlit)**, web application (e.g., Django), or an API (e.g., built with FastAPI)

 Ingestion pipeline
-- [ ] 2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)
+- [ ] 2 points: Automated ingestion with **a Python script** or a special tool (e.g., Mage, dlt, Airflow, Prefect)

 Monitoring

-    0 points: No monitoring
-    1 point: User feedback is collected OR there's a monitoring dashboard 2 points: User feedback is collected and there's a dashboard with at least 5 charts
+- [ ] 2 points: User feedback is collected and there's a dashboard with at least 5 charts

+    Grafana dashboard

 Containerization
 - [ ] 2 points: Everything is in docker-compose